nxt-insurance/nxt_http_client/README.md

 # NxtHttpClient

 Build http clients with ease.
-NxtHttpClient is a simple DSL on top of the awesome typhoeus gem.
+NxtHttpClient is a simple DSL on top of the [typhoeus](https://github.com/typhoeus/typhoeus) gem.
+NxtHttpClient mostly provides you a simple configuration functionality to setup http connections on the class level.
-The idea is that you can configure your http clients on the class level and then adjust or further configure request options on the instance level.
-All http interactions are handled by typhoeus.
-If you need to access the original `Typhoeus::Request` in your instance, you can do that.
+Furthermore it's mostly a callback framework that allows you to seamlessly handle your responses.
+Since it's is just a simple layer on top of [typhoeus](https://github.com/typhoeus/typhoeus) it also allows to access and configure the original `Typhoeus::Request` before making a request.

 ## Installation